 Hildie Cohen

-Additionally, Hildie serves as the Learning Community lead for AHRQ’s Managing Unhealthy Alcohol Use in Primary Care where she coordinates two monthly workgroups and an online resource sharing platform for six grantee teams implementing SBIRT and medication-assisted treatment strategies in primary care settings.
+Additionally, Hildie served as the Learning Community lead for AHRQ’s Managing Unhealthy Alcohol Use in Primary Care where she coordinated two monthly workgroups and an online resource sharing platform for six grantee teams implementing SBIRT and medication-assisted treatment strategies in primary care settings.

 She also directs many other training, technical assistance, and evaluation projects that help organizations and institutions implement SBIRT and/or prevention and intervention programs for a variety of mental health concerns such as suicide risk.
-Hildie manages a project to create and disseminate suicide prevention materials for adults working with LGBTQIA+ youth.
-She also serves as the Evaluation Manager for ND HOPES, a suicide prevention project managed by the University of North Dakota and funded by the Centers for Disease Control and Prevention with the goal to reduce suicide morbidity and mortality by 10% over five years in western North Dakota through raising awareness, training, and providing enhanced services.
+For instance, she serves as the program manager for ND HOPES, a suicide prevention project managed by the University of North Dakota and funded by the Centers for Disease Control and Prevention with the goal to reduce suicide morbidity and mortality by 10% over five years in western North Dakota through raising awareness, training, and providing enhanced services.

 Hildie has a Master’s in Sociology from Northwestern University and a Master’s in Education in Measurement, Evaluation, Statistics, and Assessment from the University of Illinois at Chicago.
-Hildie has a particular interest in community-based participatory research and serves as a Board Member for the American Evaluation Association’s Arizona Chapter (AZEnet).
+Hildie has a particular interest in participatory research and served as a Board Member for the American Evaluation Association’s Arizona Chapter (AZEnet).

 Education